Ircam-WAM/improtech-website/pages/Bios.md

 <img src="../images/Triantafyllaki.png" width="312" style="float:left" hspace="10">
 ####Angeliki Triantafyllaki
-Angeliki Triantafyllaki is a research associate and teaching fellow at the Department of Music Studies, University of Athens, and the MA in Education Programme Leader at Mediterranean College Athens.
+is a research associate and teaching fellow at the Department of Music Studies, University of Athens, and the MA in Education Programme Leader at Mediterranean College Athens.
 She holds a PhD and MPhil in Education and Educational Psychology from the University of Cambridge, Faculty of Education.
 She has taken part in international and European research projects and has been awarded by IKY and the British Academy for postdoctoral research on professional teacher development, music education, creativity in learning and teaching and new technologies, and learning and teaching in tertiary education.
 Her work has been published in a recent monograph (Routledge, UK), in collective volumes and in international scientific journals.

 <br>
 <br>